raspberrypilearning/getting-started-with-minecraft-pi/worksheet.md

     sleep(0.1)
 ```

-Perhaps next we could turn the tile we're standing on in to grass if it isn't already:
+Perhaps next we could turn the tile we're standing on into grass if it isn't grass already:

 ```python
 if block_beneath == grass: